 Seneca has been library-minded for many years, we have learned from newspaper files found back in the 1880s.

 The men of the town had a library committee endeavoring to establish some sort of a library.
 Years later the women of Seneca put their shoulders to the wheel.
 Books were solicited and placed in stores then checked out to readers.
-The Women’s Club learned of the traveling library books that were rented fro9m there and circulated.
+The Women’s Club learned of the traveling library books that were rented from there and circulated.
 The traveling libraries were originated by the Federated Women’s Clubs of Kansas.
 All you had to do is pay the transportation on the books and the use of the books was free.
 The Library from the beginning rented one hundred books every six months.

-The demand for a public library arose in the Seneca Women’s Club a the time Mrs. Walter Fuller was president.
+The demand for a public library arose in the Seneca Women’s Club at the time Mrs. Walter Fuller was president.
 A meeting of various city organization were held in the old Courier-Tribune office and others later in the city council office.
 At one of these meetings the late H.M.
-Baldwin, attorney-at-law became much interested.
+Baldwin, attorney-at-law, became much interested.
 Mr. Baldwin was chairman of the civic committee of the Business Mens Club.
 Finding that Carnegie libraries were no longer obtainable for Kansas, he wrote to various cities obtaining advice as to procedure in towns the size of Seneca.
 It was decided to follow state law.
 Mrs. C.E.
 Mathews (mother of Lillian Vorhes) was chairman of Mrs. Fullers library committee that circulated petitions among taxpayers bringing the matter to the vote of the people at the city election, April 17.
 The proposition carried by majority of 167 votes.
 Some furniture was installed in the room reserved in the new city hall for library quarters but it was not until January 13, 1919 after WW1 was over, that the library was opened to the public.
-The library board organized in May 1917 during the administration of Mayor William Dennis with Charles H Herold serving as President and Mrs. C.E.
+The library board organized in May 1917 during the administration of Mayor William Dennis with Charles H. Herold serving as President and Mrs. C.E.
 Collins as secretary.
 Other board members were Mrs. J.L.
 Gillette, Supt.
 R.G.
 Mueller, Mrs. C.C.K.
 Scoville, Mrs. J.J.
 Vorhes and Mrs. R.M.
 Emery, Jr.

 In addition to mothering the library, the Women’s Club created a memorial fund in honor of Mrs. E.M.
 Collins (who taught 1st grade for about 28 years).
 This money was raised by soliciting all her former pupils.
 On the 27th of January 1924, Mrs. Collins purchased two Seneca Building and Loan shares, the interest of $12.00 per year being stipulated to be used for the purchase of books with the amount to be known as Collins Memorial Fund.